Just Divorce Financial Mediation Service

 Things That Will Be Discussed During Mediation

-Besides the separation of property, people learn how to handle their finances going forward.
+Besides the separation of property, people need to learn how to handle their finances going forward.
 Other things that will be discussed include:

 No Winners or Losers